 Violent settler colonialism also manifests in the oppression, criminalization, and harassment of Indigenous Peoples for asserting their treaty rights.
-This was demonstrated, for example, through the racist and violent commentary during the Haudenosaunee deer hunts at Short Hills Provincial Park, the hostility and violence directed at Mi'kmaw lobster fishers in Nova Scotia, the murders of two Métis hunters in Alberta, and so much more.
+This was demonstrated, for example, through the racist and violent commentary during the Haudenosaunee deer hunts at Short Hills Provincial Park, the Nova Scotia, the murders of two Métis hunters in Alberta, and so much more.
 It is hoped that the following recommendations can help build recognition of protected areas as Indigenous territories that have, for millennia, benefited from Indigenous governance and stewardship.